 - Staying power: Indigenous peoples are deeply connected to place and committed to staying in their terri-tories.
 Homes that have equal staying power are required.
-Currently, poorly built homes last only around seven to 15 years where, really, 100-year homes are needed.
+Currently, poorly built homes last only around seven to 15 years where 100-year homes are needed.

-- Recognizing health and wealth of tradition: There is an increasing resurgence of interest and belief in heritage and cultural knowledge and practices.
+- Recognizing health and wealth of tradition: There has been an increasing resurgence of interest and belief in heritage and cultural knowledge and practices.
 By embracing their language, histories and traditions, the Nuu-chah-nulth have facilitated an awareness of past building methodologies.

-Issues in existing housing this project hopes to address include water ingress and drainage; mould, mildew, fungus and air quality; crowded rooms and privacy issues; affordability; support for use of local materials and labour; and a deep cultural rootedness that sees families desiring to stay together and age in place.
-An important opportunity exists to smartly plan community growth with buildings suited for climate and culture, and respectful of both environment and community well-being.
+Issues in existing housing this project hoped to address included water ingress and drainage; mould, mildew, fungus and air quality; crowded rooms and privacy issues; affordability; support for use of local materials and labour; and a deep cultural rootedness that sees families desiring to stay together and age in place.
+An important opportunity existed to plan community growth with buildings suited for climate and culture, and respectful of both environment and community well-being.

-The project aims to engage the community and gather meaningful knowledge, concerns and observations from those who will actually be living in the homes.
-Our desire is not to impose standard housing solutions, but to listen to and learn from the community.
-In this way, we will derive a wish list that is unique and respectful to their community needs, their heritage and their territories.
-It will also support the use of local materials and labour.
-We are working with the Nuu-chah-nulth people to:
+The project aimed to engage the community and gather meaningful knowledge, concerns and observations from those who will actually be living in the homes.
+Our desire wasn’t to impose standard housing solutions, but to listen to and learn from the community.
+We wanted to be respectful to their community needs, their heritage and their territories.
+The project was also meant to support the use of local materials and labour.
+We worked with the Nuu-chah-nulth people to:

 - Design culturally relevant homes and other community buildings;

 - Ensure the design addresses energy efficiency, climatic conditions and affordability;

 - Support the region in implementing the design into their local policies and planning;